copperwater/xNetHack/doc/xnh-changelog-7.0.md

     of you to flee if they fail a resistance check.
   - The chance of cracking a whip varies based on proficiency, from 100% as an expert Dex>13 Archeologist to 25% as a completely non-proficient character.
+- Scrolls, spellbooks, potions, rings, and wands can be made indestructible by erodeproofing them via confused enchant weapon.
+  - The wish parser recognizes "indestructible" as an alias for "erodeproof".
+  - Indestructible items are immune to item destruction by fire, cold, or shock.
+  - Additionally, indestructible scrolls and spellbooks are immune to blanking.
+  - Cursed confused enchant weapon can strip the indestructibility.
+  - Indestructible wands cannot be snapped.

 ### Interface changes